vucenovic/lib-indexer/README.md

 ## Usage

 To use the program, change the image path in "main.m" to match the image you want to be processed and run the program.
+You can use two strategies for the OCR, nncor2 and ssd.

 ## Output

 The program will output a .json file containing the results of the optical character recognition applied on each label.
 The labels are indexed with **1 to n**, whereas n is the number of labels/books displayed in the image.

-## To-Do

-1. Complete OCR
-2. Change the program structure to release
-3. Documentation
-4. Prepare and provide a dataset
-5. Test program on dataset and validate results and output

 ## Authors